smartemission/smartemission/docs/platform/data.rst

 This chapter describes all technical aspects related to data/ETL within the Smart Emission Data Platform based on the (ETL-)design described within the :ref:`architecture` chapter.

+As sensor data is continuously generated, also the ETL processing is continuous.

 As indicated there are three ETL-steps in sequence:

 * Harvester - fetch raw sensor values from "Whale server"